alby13/python-file-lock/README.md

 Choose to encrypt or decrypt a file
 Enter your password
 Select the file to encrypt/decrypt
-The program will automatically process the file and output the result
+The program will automatically process the file and output the result and output it as {Program Name}.encrypt

 Password Recommendations
-For generating a strong password, we recommend using KeePass, an open-source password manager.
+For generating a strong password, we recommend generating a password using KeePass, an open-source password generator and password manager.
 KeePass can generate high-entropy passwords that significantly enhance the security of your encrypted files.

 Security
 Python File Lock uses a combination of strong encryption algorithms and a multi-layer approach to provide robust security: